hattiechung/hattiechung.github.io/index.md

 ## Research Interests

 I am an experimental and computational biologist intersted in understanding and predicting how cells respond to drugs in their native tissue contexts.
-Specifically, I develop proteogenomic tools that measure dynamic changes in cell signaling in tissues, using single-cell and machine learning methods to collect and model multi-modal biological information.
+Specifically, I develop proteogenomic tools that measure dynamic cell signaling states in tissues, with single-cell and machine learning approaches to collect and model multi-modal biological information.

 ## Publications